sqaxomonophonen/pitch_prefect/README.md

  - `f0` estimates are noisy when signal-to-noise is low.
 This could probably be solved with filtering (at the expense of latency of course)

- - It's bad at detecting low frequencies.
-This is due to lack of spectogram resolution; spectogram bins are ~45hz apart (`bin_size = internal_sample_rate / bucket_size / 2` with `internal_sample_rate=12khz`,
-   `bucket_size=128`), and you need at least two values to have a peak, so problems start below 100-150hz.
-It could probably be solved by using higher resolution spectrograms, maybe even in addition to the low-resolution one.
-   Of course, this would come at the expense of latency and performance, but real-time DFT is an exercise in tradeoffs anyway :-)
+ - It's bad at detecting low frequencies (below 50-100hz?).
+This is due to low spectrogram resolution.
+More testing (bass guitars!) is probably needed to figure out exactly how bad, or not bad, it is.
+But consider that the spectrogram has 512 bins @ 12khz (internal sample rate); this corresponds to a bin size of about 12hz (12000/512/2), and you need a couple of bins to detect a peak...

  - There's room for optimizations!
 NSDF calculation could probably be vectorized (SIMD).
 Auto-correlation (which is similar to NSDF) can be